Sarit Thanarat: Paternalism

 Within days of the coup, electricity rates were lowered and families living in the water-scarce Bangkok-Thonburi area were given 300 large buckets of water free every month.
 To help the needy, the Revolutionary Council ordered the municipal government to abolish certain taxes, charges for official service, and license fees.
 Hospitals were ordered to give out free medicine and healthcare to the poor, while student nurses and social workers were instructed to make house calls to help with child delivery and health problems.

 To lower food prices, Sarit ordered the opening of new markets modeled after the Sunday flea markets at Sanam Luang.
 Merchants could sell their goods directly to the public instead of going through middlemen, thus reducing food prices.
 Participating merchants only had to pay nominal fee.
 Sarit also lowered the price of iced black coffee, a popular beverage among locals, from 70 satang per glass to 50 satang per glass.
 (To evade this, merchants served the coffee in smaller glasses, added less coffee, or more ice into the beverage.
 Thais were then forced to order the "special" coffee which was the original coffee at the original price).

 The Association of Rice Merchants agreed to lower their rice prices in the stores they controlled.
 In a bid to show that everyone was participating in the revolution, the navy was called on by Sarit to provide cheap coconuts to be sold to the public.

 Even though many of these programs did not last long or were not implemented, their announcements helped to create an atmosphere of enthusiasm for the new government.

+His government advocated for economic liberalization in the early 1960s.